hyperledger-labs/hyperledger-labs.github.io/labs/PerforamnceSandBox.md

 # Pre-existing repository
 N/A

-So far the code a in some local branch, so it is not applied with repo transfer.
+So far the code is in some local branch, so it is not applied with repo transfer.
 For POC demo, please ref link below: https://www.bilibili.com/video/BV1d3411s7vq/